zammad/zammad-documentation/install-elasticsearch.rst

    zammad run rails r "Setting.set('es_url', 'http://localhost:9200')"

-If you need to use authentication for your elasticsearch installation or specific indice namings, please take a look at `Optional settings`_.
+If you need to use authentication for your elasticsearch installation or specific indice namings, please take a look at :ref:`optional-settings`.

 Create Elasticsearch index
 ==========================